TURNABOUT IS FAIR PLAY1 of 12

 Of course, as we said above, these kinds of turnabouts are old hat in X-Men comic books.
 In the history of the X-Men, there have been turns that were especially shocking and impactful both for the other characters and for fans.
 Here, we'll take a look at 10 of the most surprising, significant, or otherwise important mutant turncoats in the history of the X-Men.

 Colossus's stay with Magneto was short lived, as he eventually left to join his longtime paramour Kitty Pryde in Excalibur.
 Colossus would, however, choose to take on the power of the Juggernaut, turning him towards a dark path that culminated when he absorbed a portion of the Phoenix Force.
-Though he spent time away from the team, with mutantkind once again in dire straits, Colossus has come back to the X-Men in Extraordinary X-Men.
+Though he spent time away from the team, he eventually returned, and reignited his relationship with Kitty Pryde - a romance that ended when she left him at the altar.

 After permanently losing his powers to Rogue and having his legs severed by Lady Deathstrike, Apocalypse enticed Sunfire into becoming his Horseman of Famine with the promise of returning his legs and his full powers.
 Despite a change of heart, it was too late, and Apocalypse subsumed Sunfire alongside fellow former X-Men Gambit and Polaris.
 Gambit and Sunfire eventually joined the Marauders, clashing with the X-Men several times before both were converted back to normal.
-Sunfire spent time on the Avengers Unity Squad in Uncanny Avengers prior to Secret Wars as an attempt to foster human/mutant relations and atone for his time as a villain.
+Sunfire later spent time on the Avengers Unity Squad in an attempt to foster human/mutant relations and atone for his time as a villain.

 Though he was able to conceal this fact and earn some redemption as an X-Man, after many years with the team, the energy-channeling Gambit, along with fellow former X-Man Sunfire, was seduced into becoming one of Apocalypse's horsemen (Gambit, specifically, was Death).
 Even after Sunfire helped Gambit break Apocalypse's control, Mr. Sinister once again called upon his former pawn, with Gambit joining the Marauders he once helped assemble.
 After battling the X-Men alongside the Marauders in pursuit of Hope, the "Mutant Messiah," Sinister was seemingly slain.
 With his hold on Gambit broken, Gambit began regretting his actions, and embarked on a path of discovery that led him back to X-Men.

 When Hope, the so-called "Mutant Messiah" was born, Bishop realized that in order to prevent the future he dreaded, he had to kill her.
 In his first attempt, he almost killed Professor X. After chasing Cable, who was serving as Hope's mentor and guardian, through the timestream, Bishop finally caught up with the pair, killing Cable before being stranded in the far future by Hope.
-Bishop recently found his way back to the present, somewhat redeeming himself.
+Bishop eventually found his way back to the present, redeeming himself once again as a member of the X-Men.

 After Magneto stripped the unbreakable adamantium from Wolverine's bones, he was without it for several years until Tyler Dayspring, the son of Cable and heir apparent to Apocalypse reapplied it, brainwashing him and forcing him to serve as the Horseman of Death.
 Though he eventually broke Dayspring's mind control, he was later brainwashed again by Hydra and the Hand, who used him as an assassin before their control, too, was broken.